Malaysia - A country profile

 Demographic profile

-In 2016, the population in Malaysia was 31.63 million, with 28.4 million citizens and 3.23 million non-citizens.
-The population grew 1.4 percent, an increase from the 31.19 million recorded in 2015.
-The population of males outnumbers that of females: in 2016, the gender ratio is 1.07 male to one female.
+In 2024, the population in Malaysia is estimated at 34.1 million, with 30.7 million citizens and 3.4 million non-citizens.
+The population grew 1.9 percent, an increase from the 33.5 million recorded in 2023.
+The population of males outnumbers that of females: in 2020, the gender ratio is 1.11 male to one female.
 The Malaysian population comprises many ethnic groups.
-In 2016, more than 61 percent of the population were Bumiputera, which included Malays, Orang Asli, and Sabah and Sarawak natives.11
+In 2020, more than 69 percent of the population were Bumiputera, which included Malays, Orang Asli, and Sabah and Sarawak natives.12

 Economic profile

-The manufacturing industry became a significant contributor to the country’s economy in the post-independence period beginning in the 1960s.15 In 2016, the manufacturing industry recorded a 4.4 percent growth.
-Leading Malaysia’s manufacturing industry is the electrical and electronics sector, which contributed 36.6 percent to the country’s exports in 2016.16
+The manufacturing industry became a significant contributor to the country’s economy in the post-independence period beginning in the 1960s.15 In 2023, the manufacturing industry recorded a slower 0.7 percent growth.
+Leading Malaysia’s manufacturing industry is the motor vehicles & transport equipment, food processing, and fabricated metal products sub-sectors.16

 Tourism

-Malaysia’s attractions include towering skyscrapers, rugged mountains, sandy beaches and cool highland hideaways.20 The Petronas Twin Towers, also known as KLCC, is an iconic 88-storey twin building located in the capital Kuala Lumpur and is a popular tourist photography spot.21 Mount Kinabalu, located in Sabah, is the highest mountain in Southeast Asia, standing at 4,095 metres and well-known for its botanical and biological species biodiversity.
-Malaysia is also home to many beautiful islands such as Pulau Tioman and Pulau Sipadan, which are popular among snorkelers and divers.22 Its diverse culture also makes the country a “gastronomical paradise” which attracts visitors.23
+Malaysia’s attractions include towering skyscrapers, rugged mountains, sandy beaches and cool highland hideaways.18 The Petronas Twin Towers, also known as KLCC, is an iconic 88-storey twin building located in the capital Kuala Lumpur and is a popular tourist photography spot.19 Mount Kinabalu, located in Sabah, is the highest mountain in Southeast Asia, standing at 4,095 metres and well-known for its botanical and biological species biodiversity.20 Malaysia is also home to many beautiful islands such as Pulau Tioman and Pulau Sipadan, which are popular among snorkelers and divers.
+Its diverse culture also makes the country a “gastronomical paradise” which attracts visitors.21

 References